Bernard Longley: Archbishop of Birmingham

 On 1 October 2009, Pope Benedict XVI appointed Bishop Longley as the Archbishop of Birmingham.
 He succeeded Archbishop Vincent Nichols, who was translated from Birmingham to Westminster earlier in 2009.
 Archbishop Longley was installed at St Chad's Cathedral on 8 December 2009, the feast of the Immaculate Conception.
 Before the ceremony, Archbishop Longley spoke of how much he was looking forward to joining both the Catholic and wider Christian communities in the Midlands and contributing to their work.
 Archbishop Longley played a leading role in the plans for the beatification of Cardinal John Henry Newman and presented the petition for canonisation to Pope Benedict XVI, which took place in Cofton Park, Birmingham on 19 September 2010 during the papal visit to the United Kingdom in September 2010.

 On 5 January 2011, Archbishop Longley was appointed among the first members of the newly created Pontifical Council for the Promotion of the New Evangelisation.

-Archbishop Longley is also co-chair of ARCC and has previously served as moderator of the Steering Committee of Churches Together in Britain and Ireland, as well as assistant general secretary of Catholic Bishops' Conference of England and Wales with responsibilities for ecumenism and interfaith affairs.
+Archbishop Longley is also co-chair of Anglican–Roman Catholic International Commission and has previously served as moderator of the Steering Committee of Churches Together in Britain and Ireland, as well as assistant general secretary of Catholic Bishops' Conference of England and Wales with responsibilities for ecumenism and interfaith affairs.

 On Tuesday, 18 September 2012, Pope Benedict XVI named Archbishop Longley to serve as one of the Synod Fathers for the October 2012 13th Ordinary General Assembly of the Synod of Bishops on the New Evangelization.

-On Wednesday, 5 August 2020, it was reported that Archbishop Longley forbade the Birmingham Oratory from distributing Communion on the tongue in order to prevent the spread of SARS_CoV_2.
-This action was widely criticized as it is generally understood that the ability to receive Communion on the tongue is a right of the faithful which a bishop has no authority to abrogate.
+In May 2025, Archbishop Longley was elected Vice President of the Catholic Bishops’ Conference of England and Wales following the retirement of Malcolm McMahon.

+In July 2025, Archbishops Longley was appointed by Pope Leo XIV to two Vatican Dicasteries; the Dicastery for Interreligious Dialogue and the Dicastery for Promoting Christian Unity.